-All financial instruments have been valued with reference to level two of the fair value hierarchy as set out in IFRS7: Financial Instruments: Disclosures.
+All financial instruments disclosures of fair value are valued at reference to level three of the fair value hierarchy as set out in IFRS7: Financial Instruments: Disclosures.
 Fair values are determined based on prices that are observable for the asset or liability, either directly or indirectly.